krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 Each pluggable interface corresponds to a subsection of [plugins].
 All subsections support the same tags:

-module
+**disable**
     This tag may have multiple values.
-Each value is a string of the form "modulename:pathname", which causes the shared object located at pathname to be registered as a dynamic module named modulename for the pluggable interface.
-If pathname is not an absolute path, it will be treated as relative to the "krb5/plugins" subdirectory of the krb5 library directory. enable_only
+If there are values for this tag, then the named modules will be disabled for the pluggable interface.

+**enable_only**
     This tag may have multiple values.
-If there are values for this tag, then only the named modules will be enabled for the pluggable interface. disable
+If there are values for this tag, then only the named modules will be enabled for the pluggable interface.

+**module**
     This tag may have multiple values.
-If there are values for this tag, then the named modules will be disabled for the pluggable interface.
+Each value is a string of the form "modulename:pathname", which causes the shared object located at pathname to be registered as a dynamic module named modulename for the pluggable interface.
+If pathname is not an absolute path, it will be treated as relative to the "krb5/plugins" subdirectory of the krb5 library directory.

 The following subsections are currently supported within the [plugins] section: